jjb/votefwd/README.md

 #### Google Cloud Platform Storage

-We're currently using GCP to store the PDFs of the letters generated for voters.
-You'll need a file named `googleappcreds.json` in the root directory of the project.
-This file contains a private key granting you access to the voteforward in order to create and store PDFs.
-Email `sjforman@gmail.com` to request grant-of-access to the project.
+We're currently using GCP to store PDFs of generated plea letters.
+You'll need a file named `googleappcreds.json` in the root directory to grant you access to the voteforward bucket to create and store PDFs.

+Email `sjforman@gmail.com` to request access to the project on GCP.
 Once granted access, you may or may not also have permission to create your own `service account key` in the [GCP console](https://console.cloud.google.com/apis/credentials?project=voteforward-198801&authuser=1).
 If you can, great.
 If not, you know who to email.

 #### Auth0

 We're currently using [Auth0](https://auth0.com/) for user authentication and management.
-You shouldn't need anything other than the (non-sensitive) `CLIENTID` in your `.env` file for authentication to work with your locally-running app.
+You shouldn't need anything other than the (non-sensitive) `CLIENTID` in your `.env` file to make authentication work with your locally-running app.
 If you need access to the auth0 console, email `sjforman@gmail.com`.

-#### Set up database
+#### Set up your database

 Run the migrations: